If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

 Should overflow of the liquid waste container occur, the liquid will remain confined to the container base so long as the overflow is not excessive.
-The liquid tank should be emptied frequently and rinsed with clear water.
+The liquid tank should be emptied frequently and rinsed with water with detergent or vinegar added.
 Allowing urine to remain in the storage container for extended periods is unwise as this will result in increased odor production.
 If the toilet is used in combined bathroom/shower, you may wish to drill a drain hole in the urine tank holder if water accumulation becomes a problem.

 The recommended procedure for disposing of the contents of the solid waste tank is placing it in a proper composting bin to allow it to fully decompose.
 When traveling in a boat or RV, this may not be practical.
-The contents of the solid waste tank may be safely placed into a conventional dumpster if it has been allowed to compost fully and is bagged and sealed.
+The contents of the solid waste tank may be safely placed into a conventional dumpster if it has been allowed to compost fully.
 When fully composted, the solid wastes may be used to fertilize non-ingestible plantings.
 Placing human waste compost on edible plants or vegetables is not recommended.

 For more intensive cleansing or dried-on matter, a paper towel moistened with a 1:1 solution of vinegar and water may be used, and disposed of, in the same manner, after cleaning.
 Bleach, ammonia, and other commercial cleaning compounds should never be added to your composting head as they will interfere with the composting process and may lead to unpleasant odors.
 These cleaners maybe used to clean the exterior surfaces.